oracle-livelabs/multicloud/helidon-verrazzano/setup-oke-ocishell/setup-oke-ocishell.md

     ![Network Resource](images/network-resource.png " ")

     > Then, the new cluster is shown on the *Cluster Details* page.
-When the master nodes are created, the new cluster gains a status of *Active* (it takes about 7 minutes).
-You don't need to wait, you may proceed with lab 2.
+When the master nodes are created, the new cluster gains a status of *Active* (it takes about 7 minutes).Then, you may continue your labs.

     ![cluster provision](images/cluster-provision.png " ")

     ![cluster access](images/cluster-access.png " ")